Could old vaccines for other germs protect against COVID-19?

 WHO warns coronavirus could stay for a long time until vaccine is developedApril 12, 202002:30

-The World Health Organization issued a stern warning Monday not to use the TB vaccine against COVD-19, unless and until studies prove it works.
+The World Health Organization issued a stern warning Monday not to use the TB vaccine against COVID-19, unless and until studies prove it works.

-Already nearly 1,500 Dutch health care workers have rolled up their sleeves for one study that Netea’s team is leading.
-It uses that TB vaccine, named BCG, which is made of a live but weakened bacterial cousin of the TB germ.
+Already, nearly 1,500 Dutch health care workers have rolled up their sleeves for a study that Netea's team is leading.
+It uses a TB vaccine named BCG, which is made of a live but weakened bacterial cousin of the TB germ.

 In Australia, researchers hope to enroll 4,000 hospital workers to test BCG, too, and 700 already have received either the TB vaccine or a dummy shot.
 Similar research is being planned in other countries, including the U.S.

-Possibly next in line: Oral polio vaccine, drops made of live but weakened polio viruses.
-The Baltimore-based Global Virus Network hopes to begin similar studies with that vaccine and is in talks with health authorities, network co-founder Dr. Robert Gallo told The Associated Press.
+Possibly next in line: oral polio vaccine, drops made of live but weakened polio viruses.
+The Baltimore-based Global Virus Network hopes to begin similar studies with the vaccine and is in talks with health authorities, the network's co-founder Dr. Robert Gallo told The Associated Press.

-At the U.S. National Institutes of Health, researchers are in early discussions about proposals to study the TB and polio vaccines as a possible COVID-19 defense, said agency spokeswoman Jennifer Routh.
+At the U.S. National Institutes of Health, researchers are in early discussions about proposals to study the TB and polio vaccines, said Jennifer Routh, a spokeswoman for the agency.

-There’s a big caution: Live vaccines are risky for people with weakened immune systems, and shouldn’t be tried against COVID-19 outside of a research trial, said Dr. Denise Faustman, immunobiology chief at Massachusetts General Hospital, who is planning a TB vaccine study.
+There's a big caution: Live vaccines are risky for people with weakened immune systems and shouldn't be tried against COVID-19 outside a research trial, said Dr. Denise Faustman, chief of immunobiology at Massachusetts General Hospital, who is planning a TB vaccine study.

 The first clues

 BCG is given mostly to newborns in developing countries, and it offers only partial protection against TB, a bacterial infection.
-But observational studies showed during childhood, the vaccinated tots had better overall survival, including from respiratory viruses.
+But observational studies showed that during childhood, the vaccinated tots had better overall survival rates, including from respiratory viruses.

-In 2018, Netea’s team published a more direct test.
-They showed BCG stimulates initial immune defenses enough that it at least partly blocked another virus given experimentally a month later.
+In 2018, Netea's team published a more direct test.
+It showed that BCG stimulates initial immune defenses enough that it at least partly blocked another virus given experimentally a month later.

 What about oral polio vaccine?
-Those clues emerged first from the former Soviet Union, said Konstantin Chumakov, a vaccine specialist at the U.S. Food and Drug Administration, who stressed he was not speaking on behalf of the FDA.
-His mother was a Soviet scientist who in the 1970s published research showing flu cases dropped markedly after oral polio vaccination.
+Those clues emerged first from the former Soviet Union, said Konstantin Chumakov, a vaccine specialist at the Food and Drug Administration, who stressed that he was not speaking on behalf of the FDA.
+His mother was a Soviet scientist who published research in the 1970s showing that flu cases dropped markedly after oral polio vaccination.

 Different kinds of immunity